8. Build check errors

 }

 That's it!
-We can follow the same CI/CD process we're used to by now and get these changes up on staging!
+We can follow the same CI/CD process we're used to by now and get these schema changes up on staging!

 Checking the proposed schema for subgraph accounts against airlock-managed-fed@staging